Germany: Sports

 Football is the most popular sport in Germany.
 With more than 7 million official members, the German Football Association (Deutscher Fußball-Bund) is the largest single-sport organisation worldwide, and the German top league, the Bundesliga, attracts the second-highest average attendance of all professional sports leagues in the world.
 The German men's national football team won the FIFA World Cup in 1954, 1974, 1990, and 2014, the UEFA European Championship in 1972, 1980 and 1996, and the FIFA Confederations Cup in 2017.

-Germany is one of the leading motor sports countries in the world.
-Constructors like BMW and Mercedes are prominent manufacturers in motor sport.
-Porsche has won the 24 Hours of Le Mans race 19 times, and Audi 13 times (as of April 2024).
-The driver Michael Schumacher has set many motor sport records during his career, having won seven Formula One World Drivers' Championships.
+Germany is one of the world's leading motor sports countries, with constructors such as BMW and Mercedes playing prominent roles in international competition.
+Porsche has won the 24 Hours of Le Mans race 19 times, and Audi 13 times, as of April 2024.
+The driver Michael Schumacher has set many motor sport records, having won seven Formula One World Drivers' Championships.
 Sebastian Vettel is also among the most successful Formula One drivers of all time.

 German athletes historically have been successful contenders in the Olympic Games, ranking third in an all-time Olympic Games medal count when combining East and West German medals prior to German reunification.
 In 1936, Berlin hosted the Summer Games and the Winter Games in Garmisch-Partenkirchen.
 Munich hosted the Summer Games of 1972.